jmpenalosa/platform-interview-jpenalosa/README.md

 I am assuming in this test, for my benefit in this test, that I am soley a contributor.
 I have only ever collaborated with someone who is DevOps who takes charge of the main pipelines, rather than myself doing it.

-# 🛠️ Terraform Infrastructure Overview
-This directory contains the Terraform configuration to provision infrastructure for the Form3 platform interview application.

 ## 🧠 Design Decisions

 - **Modular Simplicity**: The configuration is structured flatly in a single directory (`tf/`) for clarity and speed of development.
 In production, we would extract components into reusable modules (e.g., VPC, ECS cluster, IAM roles).